a-l-partis/Normative-Agent-Adaptation/README.md

 <h1>E-Commerce Chatbot</h1>

 The E-Commerce Chatbot serves as a demonstration platform for the applicability and portability of the SLEEC-ADAPT component.
 This proof-of-concept conversational assistant enhances customer experience on online shopping platforms by dynamically adapting its workflow based on contextual and client-specific profiles.
 Built with the [Rasa Open Source](https://rasa.com) framework, the chatbot receives an active workflow at runtime from the MAPE-K loop, which generates and updates the workflow to guide client interactions.
+The planning loop uses the Java 11 version of the executable to perform adaptation.

 ## 🎥 Demonstration Video